rubynor/rails-setup/README.md

 1. Generate the app with vue and webpacker
 `rails new rubynor-app --webpack=vue --skip-test --database=postgresql`

-2. Add the gems in Gemfile
+2. Add the gems from Gemfile that you want to use `bundle install`
-`bundle install`

 3. Run the following commands